GovTech-CSG/Autowasp/README.md

   * Please do not add additional table listener as it affects the user experience of the extender.
 That said, we welcome changes to make Autowasp better!
   * Add a comment whenever you include a new function so that we can understand your contribution better.

 Autowasp is an open-source software so bear in mind that the open-source community can read your code.
 Do adhere to our coding conventions detailed in GitHub Readme and keep your codes understandable and easy to follow.
-Think of it like driving a car: you may love performing donuts, but you have to consider the well-being of your passengers and make the ride as smooth as possible.
+Think of it like driving a car: you may love performing doughnuts but you have to consider the well-being of your passengers and make the ride as smooth as possible.
 That is of course, <em>unless your passengers love the thrill as well.</em>

 # Authors #